mccardellch/portfolio/README.md

 <!-- ##### https://mccardellch.github.io/portfolio/ -->

-Hey I'm Harry McCardell!
+Hey, I'm Harry McCardell!
-Game Design and Development (BS) student at Rochester Insitute of Technology.
-Minor in Advertising and Public Relations
+I'm a RIT graduate with a degree in Game Design and Development and minor in Advertising and Public Relations.

-Strong interest in web development and game development.
+Strong interest in web and game development.
 Searching for entry level or internship jobs within those fields.
 - Languages: C#, Javascript, C++, HTML, CSS
 - Programs: Visual Studio, Unity
-- Other: Adobe Creative Cloud, Google Suite
+- Other Skills: Adobe Creative Cloud, Google Suite

 #### You can check out my other repositories of my work here:
 - Web: https://github.com/mccardellch/web/